Sammeeey/HTML-CSS-CrashCourse-2021/README.md

 # HTML and CSS Tutorial for 2021 - COMPLETE Crash Course!
 Inofficial code for [Gary Simon's](https://github.com/designcourse) --> [HTML and CSS Tutorial for 2021](https://youtu.be/D-h8L5hgW-w)

+## branch stucture
+- XX-XX-XX-solution	--> state of code at the respective time of the tutorial
+	- not literally the solution for the respective XX-XX-XX branch, but rather before starting with own solution
+- XX-XX-XX 		--> own solution for respective time in tutorial (after watching until that time)
+- XX-XX-XX-improvement	--> improved solution for respective time in tutorial and same-named branch (after watching solution, which follows when start watching video from respective time)

 ### [branch 1-39-15-solution](https://github.com/Sammeeey/HTML-CSS-CrashCourse-2021/tree/1-39-15-solution) at [1:39:15](https://youtu.be/D-h8L5hgW-w?t=5960) of tutorial
 <!-- d940e13ac2cf0d63bf8d514e45773373d63c4843 -->
 - code of tutorial at 1:39:15